 What can be fluorinated?

-Everything that isn’t already fluorinated will fluorinate, but the material has also to be fluorine compatible and give sufficient benefit to make the process commercially worthwhile.
+Everything that isn’t already fluorinated will fluorinate, but the material has to be fluorine compatible and give sufficient benefit to make the process commercially viable.

 Any polyolefin fluorinates very well, but in addition to HDPE, LDPE, PP and UHMW-PE a variety of other materials, such as thermoplastics, rubbers and elastomers gain significant benefit from fluorination.